pauloabelha/pauloabelha.github.io/drafts/Curiosity.md

 What gets lost is the other kind of question — the one you ask even if it makes you look foolish, or lost, or alone.

-## Systems Aren’t Neutral

 This isn’t just a personal failing.
 The systems we build don’t reward curiosity.
 They reward predictability.

-- In school, it’s easier to grade answers than questions.
-- In work, it’s easier to manage people who don’t challenge assumptions.
-- In culture, it’s easier to like things than to explore why you like them.
+In school, it’s easier to grade answers than questions.
+In work, it’s easier to manage people who don’t challenge assumptions.
+In culture, it’s easier to like things than to explore why you like them.

 The message is clear: curiosity is a nice phase, but at some point, it’s time to get serious.
 Get efficient.
 Get aligned.

 Curiosity doesn’t die.
 It gets buried.

-## The Few Who Keep It

 Some people don’t lose it.
 Or they lose it and get it back.